http://www.robvanderwoude.com/battech_redirection.php

 Copy the following code into Notepad and save it as "test.bat":

-ECHO This text goes to Standard Error 1>&2
+@ECHO OFF ECHO This text goes to Standard Output ECHO This text goes to Standard Error 1>&2 ECHO This text goes to the Console>CON

 Run test.bat in CMD.EXE, and this is what you'll get: